 “If you can gain a loyal follower-base and turn each follower into a brand evangelist, they’ll take care of your ‘brand awareness’ for you.” marketing manager Michelle Hill notes.
 But if you don’t have the content or the followers yet, where do you start?

 Great content that tells a powerful story can attract or change people’s perceptions about a brand.
 This doesn’t need to be self-promotional; it can simply convey one message or slogan that’s memorable.
-Sarah Howard, Head of Content.
+Sarah Howard, Marketing Manager for Advanced Resource Managers.

 First, get your team together for a content ideastorming session.
 It’s amazing how many ideas you’ll be able to put together when you speak to people from different areas of the brand, particularly sales and technology.
 Sales, for example, might be able to tell you about a common pain point that they hear from clients.